BagelNetwork/Client/python/README.md

-# BagelDB Python Client 🥯
+# Bagel Python Client 🥯

-Welcome to the BagelDB Python Client Example!
-BagelDB is your bread-and-butter library for interacting with the BagelDB API without breaking a sweat.
+Welcome to the Bagel Python Client Example!
+Bagel is your bread-and-butter library for interacting with the Bagel API without breaking a sweat.

-One of the perks? **No need to call the OpenAI Embeddings method or any other model to generate embeddings!** That's right, the BagelDB client handles that for you.
+One of the perks? **No need to call the OpenAI Embeddings method or any other model to generate embeddings!** That's right, the Bagel client handles that for you.
 So, you don't need to spend extra bucks on generating embeddings.
 Quite a dough-saver, isn't it? 🥯💰

 ## Prerequisites